mui/material-ui/docs/data/material/components/autocomplete/autocomplete.md

 {{"demo": "Grouped.js"}}

 To control how the groups are rendered, provide a custom `renderGroup` prop.
-It is a function that accept an object with two fields.
+This is a function that accepts an object with two fields:
-`group` is a string representing a group name. `children` is a collection of list items that belong to the group.
+- `group`—a string representing a group name
+- `children`—a collection of list items that belong to the group

-Use this prop to define a custom markup and override the styles of the default groups.
+The following demo shows how to use this prop to define custom markup and override the styles of the default groups:

 {{"demo": "RenderGroup.js"}}